-Before employees perform special (non-routine) tasks that may expose them to hazardous chemicals, it is recommended that their supervisors inform them about the chemicals' hazards.
-Their supervisors should also inform them about how to control exposure and what to do in an emergency.
+Before employees perform special (non-routine) tasks that may expose them to hazardous chemicals, their supervisors will inform them about the chemicals' hazards.
+Their supervisors will also inform them about how to control exposure and what to do in an emergency.
 The employer will evaluate the hazards of these tasks and provide appropriate controls including Personal Protective Equipment and all additional training as required.